paul-hammant/tbd/content/branch-for-release/index.md

 Forgetting means a regression in production some weeks later (and someone getting fired).
 It can happen if things are being fixed in the night by a tired develop who wants to get back to bed.

-Of course, sometimes you can't reproduce the bug on trunk, so you have to do it the other way round.
+Of course, sometimes you cannot reproduce the bug on trunk, so you have to do it the other way round.

 ## Release branch deletion